aws-samples/config-resource-compliance-dashboard/README.md

 1. Open the CloudFormation console and upload the `cloudformation/cid-crcd-resources.yaml` template file.
 Specify the following parameters:
    - `Stack name` This is up to you, but we recommend using `cid-crcd-resources`.
-   - `User name of QuickSight user` Leave at the default value.
-This parameter is ignored in this deployment mode.
    - `Log Archive account ID` Enter the AWS account ID where you are currently logged in.
    - `Log Archive bucket` Enter the name of the Amazon S3 bucket that collects AWS Config data.
    - `Dashboard account ID` Insert the number of the Dashboard account used at Step 1.